rasmartins/typemux/docs/index.md

 - GraphQL schema with types, queries, and mutations
 - Protocol Buffers (proto3) with services and messages
 - OpenAPI 3.0 specification with paths and schemas
+- Go code with type-safe structs and interfaces

 ## Key Features